 Children five years of age and younger should use a classroom bathroom if one is available.
 If a classroom bathroom is not available, workers should escort a group of children to the hallway bathroom.
 They should always go in a group, never take a child to the bathroom alone.
+The workers should place the children in a line along the wall outside the hallway bathroom as they wait their turn.
 The workers should check the bathroom first to make sure that it is empty, and then allow the children inside.
 The workers should then remain outside the bathroom door and escort the children back to the classroom.
 If a child is taking longer than seems necessary, the worker should open the bathroom door and call the child's name.
 If a child requires assistance, the workers should prop open the bathroom door and leave the stall door open as they assist the child.